-In addition, the Company has been looking into the requirements of the Digital Operational Resilience Act ("DORA") which shall become effective on 17 January 2025.
-The requirements under DORA shall require the Company to implement various changes in its ICT Risk Management, Incident Management, Resilience Testing and Third-Party Risk Management.
+In addition, the Company has continued deploying the requirements of the Digital Operational Resilience Act ("DORA") which shall become effective on 17 January 2025.
+The requirements under DORA has required the Company to implement various changes in its ICT Risk Management, Incident Management, Resilience Testing and Third-Party Risk Management.